celery/celery/docs/userguide/calling.rst

 deserialize any task.
 If you use a custom serializer, this serializer must be available for the worker.

-The following order is used to decide which serializer to use when sending a task:
+The following order is used to decide the serializer used when sending a task:

     1. The `serializer` execution option.
     2. The :attr:`@-Task.serializer` attribute